top of page

 Corrective Exercise

-When dysfunction in our movement patterns occur, pain inevitably follows.
-Through our daily lives, right from our childhood, we have formed our movement patterns through repetative habits.
+When chronic dysfunction in our movement patterns occurs, pain inevitably follows.
+Through our daily lives, right from our childhood, we have formed our movement patterns through repetitive habits.

 Whether it's the way we sit, stand, walk or run, our learned behaviours are made up of every small detail- such as leaning to one side when relaxing on the sofa, carrying a handbag on your shoulder every day or typing on a keyboard for 8 hours.

-Now, it's not that these any of things are inherantly 'bad', but the amount of time we spend doing these things and what we do or don't do to offest them, will determin which muscles are getting over-loaded and which are getting under-utilized.
+Now, it's not that any of these things are inherently 'bad', but the amount of time we spend doing these things and what we do or don't do to offset them, will determine which tissues are being over-loaded and which are being under-utilised.

-Corrective Exercise is a reconditioning of the neuromuscular connection (how our brain communicates with our muscle and soft tissues).
-Doing this means, we are actively paying attention to how we move, listening to the signals we are getting back from our tissues and adapting accordingly.
+Corrective Exercise is a reconditioning of the neuromuscular connection (how our brain communicates with our muscles and other soft tissues).
+Doing this means we are actively paying attention to how we move through range, listening to the signals we are getting back from our tissues, and adapting accordingly to create intentional and improved load transfer.

-On a structural level, our body is like a highly intelligent piece of machinary and our brain and nervious system are the drivers.
+On a structural level, our body is like a highly intelligent bio-suit, and our brain and nervous system are the soft wiring.
 When they have a strong connection, we have freedom of movement.
 To have freedom of movement is to have freedom.

-To summarize, the aims of Corrective Exercise are:
+To summarise, the aims of Corrective Exercise are:

-✧ Reconditioning and strengthening the neuromuscular connection to better control our joints through range
+✧ Reconditioning neuromuscular connections to better control joints through range

-✧ Mobilize overloaded tissues and strengthen weak ones
+✧ Simultaneously mobilising overloaded tissues & strengthening weak ones

-✧ Restore biomechanical patterns to a more optimal state
+✧ Restoring biomechanical patterns to a more optimal state

 ✧ Prevent loss of function through aging